"How I Wrote This Article" Article

 - "Weird Al" Yankovic's song "This Song Is Just Six Words Long" is about this.

 - Eminem's song "Just Lose It" has a section that goes "I don't have any lines that go here".

 - Ben Folds' "One Down" is about the fact he's contractually obliged to write 3.6 more songs and he feels conflicted about "turning in a bunch of shit."

-- They Might Be Giants' "Number Three" (third song on their first album) is about burning out after writing only three songs.
+- They Might Be Giants' "Number Three" (third song on their first album) is about burning out after writing only two songs.